From Director to Curator.

 The final and most direct historical precedent comes from the rise of computer-generated imagery (CGI) and visual effects (VFX).
 From its experimental beginnings in films like Tron (1982) and Westworld (1973) to its role as a central pillar of modern blockbusters like Jurassic Park (1993) and Avatar (2009), the integration of CGI has fundamentally reshaped filmmaking.

-The VFX Technical Director is the single most important historical analogue for the new, essential creative role in the age of AI.
-As generative AI models become increasingly complex and opaque - often described as "black boxes" - a similar hybrid role is required.
-This new professional must be able to translate a creative director's strategic and aesthetic intent into the "language" of the AI system, which involves not just writing a text prompt but also understanding different model architectures, integrating various APIs, and fine-tuning system parameters.
-The historical emergence of the TD proves that when a technology's complexity outpaces the traditional creative skillset, a new, specialised, hybrid role inevitably arises to bridge the gap.
+The VFX TD is the most important historical analogue for the essential new creative role in the AI era.
+As generative models become more complex and opaque, a similar professional is required to translate a director's aesthetic intent into the "language" of the AI system - a task involving not just prompts but also model architectures and fine-tuning.
+The TD's emergence proves that when a technology's complexity outpaces traditional creative skills, a specialised, hybrid role inevitably arises to bridge the gap.

 The Five Pillars for the Future of Video